forta-network/starter-kits/scam-detector-py/README.md

 | 0x067e4c4f771f288c686efa574b685b98a92918f038a478b82c9ac5b5b6472732 | Wash trading bot | NFT-WASH-TRADE | Preparation |

-As a result, the precision of this alert is quite high, but also some attacks may be missed.
-Note, in the case where attacks are missed, the broader set of detection bots deployed on Forta will still raise individual alerts that users can subscribe to.
+As a result, the precision of this alert is quite high, but also some scams may be missed.
+Note, in the case where scams are missed, the broader set of detection bots deployed on Forta will still raise individual alerts that users can subscribe to.

 ## Supported Chains